 It is no news to the IT community that sometimes updates can be unstable and can cause issues for users.
 In most cases, it is just a simple bug that causes a slight inconvenience and might lock out some new or even older features.
 There are, however, times when it goes completely wrong and the machine becomes unusable.

-Apple recently began rolling out the macOS 11 Big Sur update to all its users and unfortunately for some, it did not sail smooth.
-Although feature-rich, the OS update has reportedly caused many users that own MacBook Pros dating all the way back to 2013 and 2014, to have their then-expensive premium machines bricked.
+Apple recently began rolling out the macOS 11 Big Sur update to all its users, and unfortunately for some, it did not sail smoothly.
+Although feature-rich, the OS update has reportedly caused many users that own MacBook Pros dating all the way back to 2013 and 2014 to have their then-expensive premium machines bricked.
 Before we get into the gory details, however, let us talk a little more about what this new version of macOS brings to the table.

 What is new in macOS 11?